KonarzewskiP/StorageSpace/README.md

 Storage space is a fun project.
 The goal is to create a simple copy of Big Yellow Storage.

-The key features of the application will be:
+Features of the application at the moment:

 1. Find your nearest store in London
 2. Select specific storage for your needs